One of the things I love the most about living in Rīga is that we really are in the heart of the Baltics.

 Estonian Health Care Museum

 The kind of place where you can push lots of buttons, touch fake eyeballs and stuff i.e. fun!

 Because why wouldn’t you want to clamber into a submarine?

 A grim reminder of the past.
 The operating theatre is particularly eerie.

 Restaurants and cafes

-Got any favourites that aren’t on our list?
-We’d love to see the list grow in the comments section below.
-And if this has inspired you to just get going, rent a car and go!
+If this has inspired you to just get going, book yourself a place to stay in Tallinn, rent a car and go!
 It’s only four hours away.
 Plenty of great spots on the way too – Mekes krogs, Baltā kāpa in Saulkrasti, Ainažu mols…